Why Trade Credit Insurance for Business?

 Are you worried about not getting paid by your customers?

-Receivables insurance protects your business from buyers – in Canada or abroad – that are unable to fulfill their invoice payment obligations.
+Trade credit insurance is also known as receivables insurance and it protects your business from buyers – in Canada or abroad – that are unable to fulfill their invoice payment obligations.
 Such unforeseen trade disruptions can be caused by buyer insolvency, protracted default (failure to meet obligations on time due to inadequate cash flow), or political disruptions that lead to a loss on current receivables.

 A Financing Solution for Business Growth